Admissions and Application Process

 Complete the online application through the American Medical College Application Service (AMCAS).
 Applications are accepted June 1 through Oct.
 1. Given the highly competitive nature of our program, early submission of application materials is strongly encouraged.

 As a national medical school, Mayo Clinic Alix School of Medicine has one AMCAS application for our three campuses in Arizona, Florida, and Minnesota.
-Applicants who meet our MCAT threshold of the 75th percentile will be considered to receive our secondary application.
+Applicants who meet our MCAT threshold of 508 will be considered to receive our secondary application.

 Applicants invited to complete a secondary application will have the opportunity to select and rank up to four campus track options: